LunarTides/Hearthstone.js/cards/Examples/README.md

 2. Look at the cards in `2`.
 These are a bit more advanced, where you will be modifying some values.
 3. Look in `3`.
 This is where you will write more actual code.
 (It can get overwhelming quick, sorry)
 4. Look in `4`.
 These are the most advanced concepts so far
 5. Look in `DIY`.
-These are DIY cards.
+These are cards that have a description but no functionality by default.
+You have to write the code yourself, and play the card in-game to verify your solution.